 The same is true in life.
 When we get stuck, we often stay in the mud and try to drag our boot along.
 We keep doing what’s clearly not working.
 The boot represents limiting beliefs, old habits, or stories you’re telling yourself.

-Same is true here; you’ve got to get rid of the emotional baggage you’re carrying so you can move forward and fly.
+The same is true here; you’ve got to get rid of the emotional baggage you’re carrying so you can move forward with small steps and achieve your goals.

 Take my client *Lucy for example.
-She was stuck trying to figure out what she wanted next in her life and career.
 She was having trouble finding a job she was interested in.
 Through our work together, we uncovered that Lucy had an interesting belief: that having a job and being happy were mutually exclusive.

-She believed she couldn’t have a job and be happy at the same time.
 This meant she was either going to be jobless and joyful or employed and miserable.
-In order to move forward in her career search, she needed to take off this ‘boot’ and believe she could find a job where she could, in fact, be happy.
+In order to move forward in her career search, she needed to take off this “boot” and believe she could find a job where she could, in fact, be happy.

 Here are some common needs: